HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

 {{ figure_markup(
   image="cms-top-5-cms-by-client.png",
   caption="Top 5 CMSs by client.",
-  description="Bar chart showing Wordpress dominating with 31.37% share on desktop and 31.39% share on mobile compared to less than 2.5% for the other CMSs: Drupal has 2.32% on desktop and 1.99% on mobile, Joomla has 1.96% on desktop and 2.12% on mobile, Squarespace has 1.08% on desktop and 0.85% on mobile, and Wiz has 1.05% on desktop and 1.24% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkUxfuK-FCn3_IYDJiEsKDmdmyKb0TSEhG8dFc0XBIXej1NO2uUOmd-9NCbWuh-MZ3xzMhK_kNT-4u/pubchart?oid=2098327336&amp;format=interactive", sheets_gid="908727245", sql_file="top_cmss_yoy_all_clients.sql"
+  description="Bar chart showing WordPress dominating with 31.37% share on desktop and 31.39% share on mobile compared to less than 2.5% for the other CMSs: Drupal has 2.32% on desktop and 1.99% on mobile, Joomla has 1.96% on desktop and 2.12% on mobile, Squarespace has 1.08% on desktop and 0.85% on mobile, and Wiz has 1.05% on desktop and 1.24% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkUxfuK-FCn3_IYDJiEsKDmdmyKb0TSEhG8dFc0XBIXej1NO2uUOmd-9NCbWuh-MZ3xzMhK_kNT-4u/pubchart?oid=2098327336&amp;format=interactive", sheets_gid="908727245", sql_file="top_cmss_yoy_all_clients.sql"